plumier/plumier/docs/Motivation.md

 }
 ```

 Using above code, only user with `Admin` role will be able to set the `role` property.
-Using this trick will cut a lot of bloated DTO classes and duplication.
+Using this functionalities will cut a lot of bloated DTO classes and duplication, and make the security aspect of the application easily reviewed.

 ## Lightweight